 Chances are, if you are not familiar with how to structure your website, you will be losing potential customers.

 3-It’s not as cheap as you might think

-A huge reason some business owners might consider learning how to do custom website design is to save money.
+A huge reason some business owners might consider learning how to design custom websites is to save money.

-The reason is because websites require a minimum amount of monthly/yearly money to maintain even if you designed it from scratch.
+The reason is that websites require a minimum amount of monthly/yearly money to maintain even if you designed it from scratch.

 Add to the above the fact that over time, your site will grow in size.